Alluxio/alluxio/docs/en/advanced/Namespace-Management.md

 ### Metadata Active Sync for HDFS
 In version 2.0, we introduced a new feature for maintaining synchronization between Alluxio space and the UFS when the UFS is HDFS.
 The feature, called active sync, listens for HDFS events and periodically synchronizes the metadata between the UFS and Alluxio namespace as a background task on the master.
+Because Active Sync feature depends on HDFS events, this feature is only available for the HDFS version later than 2.6.1.

 To enable active sync on a directory, issue the following Alluxio command.